 Milan Carnevale

 The Ambrosian carnival in Milan is does not follow the Roman rite but the Ambrosian rite.
-According to this rite, Lent does not begin with Ash Wednesday, but the following Sunday, so the last day of Carnival is Saturday.
+According to this rite, Lent does not begin with Ash Wednesday, but the following Sunday, making the last day of Carnival a Saturday.
+It's a full immersion 3 Day Carnival experience in Milan.
 The Milan Carnival takes its name from Sant ‘Ambrogio, bishop and patron of Milan, who, being out of the city for a pilgrimage, asked to postpone the end of the carnival by 4 days just to allow him to return in time to start to the liturgical rites of Lent.

 Carnevale Masks & Costumes